SeanParade/Capstone/docs/SystemDesign/System_Overview.md

 - Analytics

 ### Manage Account
-The user can manager their account by clicking on their Account Name in the upper-right corner.
-The user can enter and save their name and contact information on this page.
+The Manage Account page is where the user can enter and save their name and contact information.

-### Managing Users
+### Manage Users
-To manage users, the user can click "Manage Users" on the main navigation page.
-This will direct the user to a page where they can add users to allow them to access the main user's Breadmin account.
+The Manage Users page is where the user can add users to allow other users to access the Breadmin account.

-### Bakery Configuration
+### Bakery Config
-Before the user can start entering orders, they need to add configuration details.
-This involves adding the ovens that are in the bakery, and the number of trays that can fit into each oven.
+The Bakery Config page is where the user adds configuration details for their bakery.
+This involves adding the ovens available in the bakery, and the number of trays that can fit in each oven.

 ### Products
-The user also needs to add the products sold at their bakery.
-They can do this by clicking the Products tab on the main navigation.
+The Products page is where the user adds products and product details for their bakery.
+The user will add the product by name, and include the average prep-time and bake-time required for the product.

 ### Orders